Albin F. Irzyk: Early life and education

 Irzyk was born on January 2, 1917, in Salem, Massachusetts.
-His parents had immigrated from Poland.
+His parents, Felix and Sophia (Mroczka) Irzyk, had immigrated from Poland.
+Felix Irzyk was the first person born in Poland to serve in the Massachusetts House of Representatives.

 While at the University of Massachusetts Amherst, he received a bachelor's degree, and a commission from the Reserve Officers' Training Corps (ROTC) in the Horse Cavalry.
 Irzyk also has a master's degree in International Relations from the American University in Washington, D.C., and graduated from the National War College.

 Military career

+Irzyk enlisted in the United States Army in 1940.
+During the Battle of the Bulge, he led 74 tanks and 3,500 soldiers and helped liberate the Ohrdruf concentration camp.

 In January 1968, Irzyk was commander of the Army's Headquarters Area Command in Saigon, in this role Irzyk organised the quick-reaction forces in the city that countered the Viet Cong Tet Offensive.

 He retired from the army as the Commanding General of Fort Devens, Massachusetts in 1971.

 Writing career

-Irzyk has written multiple books, including an autobiographical book He Rode Up Front for Patton and Patton's Juggernaut.
+Irzyk has written multiple books, including an autobiographical book He Rode Up Front for Patton (1996) and Patton's Juggernaut (2017).

 Legacy and honors

 In 1999, a park on Fort Avenue in Salem, Massachusetts was dedicated to him.
 There is a military tank displayed there.

-He turned 100 in January 2017 and died on September 10, 2018, at the age of 101.
+He turned 100 in January 2017 and died on September 10, 2018, at the age of 101 in West Palm Beach, Florida.
 He was buried in Arlington National Cemetery.